kheller18/data-structures-algorithms/questions/softwareEngineering.md

    + According to the annual State of Agile report, Agile is the best SDLC methodology and also one of the most widely used SDLC in the IT industry.
 The reason is that it is a hybrid of incremental and iterative approaches and works well in a flexible environment.
 That being said, select the model that suits your requirements.

 8. What is Debugging?
-   + Debugging is the process of finding a software bug, in the context of software engineering.
+   + `Debugging`: is the process of finding a software bug, in the context of software engineering.
 To put it another way, it refers to the process of finding, evaluating, and correcting problems.
 Debugging is essential once the software fails to run properly.

 9. What does a software project manager do?
     + A software product manager leads and manages the software product management department.
 They are in charge of the software product's specialization, goals, structure, and expectations.
 They also head the planning, backlog grooming, stakeholder management, and providing roadmap necessary to create the best software.